Contact

 Additional contact options

-Beyond direct written inquiry, the National Inspection Authority directory can be referenced through its structured listing portal.
-The Inspection Listings page aggregates publicly available inspection professionals and firms by discipline, state, and credential type.
+Beyond direct written inquiry, the National Inspection Authority provider network can be referenced through its structured provider portal.
+The Inspection Providers page aggregates publicly available inspection professionals and firms by discipline, state, and credential type.

-For users seeking to understand how the directory is organized before submitting a listing or inquiry, the Inspection Directory Purpose and Scope page details classification logic, the distinction between code-based inspections (governed by adopted editions of the International Building Code, International Mechanical Code, and International Residential Code) and specialized third-party inspections, and the eligibility criteria applied to listed professionals.
+For users seeking to understand how the provider network is organized before submitting a provider or inquiry, the Inspection Provider Network Purpose and Scope page details classification logic, the distinction between code-based inspections (governed by adopted editions of the International Building Code, International Mechanical Code, and International Residential Code) and specialized third-party inspections, and the eligibility criteria applied to verified professionals.

 How to reach this office

-Written inquiries are the primary intake method for this directory platform.
-Correspondence should specify the inquiry type (listing, correction, or general) in the subject line to ensure correct routing.
+Written inquiries are the primary intake method for this provider network platform.
+Correspondence should specify the inquiry type (provider, correction, or general) in the subject line to ensure correct routing.

 Primary contact: